 $22,197.84* *Other fees may apply

 Add: $20,819.28 to the relevant tuition, to cover board and room, books and supplies, personal expenses and transportation.

 *This tuition rate assumes that a student completes 24 credits of coursework during the program at the in-state student rate.
 Students pay by the credit hour and will be charged additional tuition for coursework above 24 credits.
 The Thurgood Marshall School of Law is a state-assisted institution, with tuition and fees set by the Texas Legislature and the Texas Southern University Board of Regents and subject to change without notice.

-Assistant Dean of Admissions
+Acting Dean of Admissions

 Fernando Colon-Navarro, Esq.